kraianyn/distress/app/Ideas.md

 Remove the tiny built-in padding in action icon buttons on entity pages.

 ## Fix

+Updating the date of a course with a date before today causes an error, since the initial date of the calendar widget is no longer in the valid range.
+Make it impossible to update past courses (might still be needed)?

 When updating an entity from a page opened from another entity page, the change is not reflected on the first page.